Three Round KO

-If there are 12 or fewer entrants 5 for the winner down to 1 for fifth place.
+If there are 12 or fewer entrants 4 for the winner down to 1 for fourth, fifth and sixth place.

-If there are more than 12 entrants, for the qualifying groups 2 for the winner, 1 for the runner-up, for the final 4 for first down to 1 for fourth place.
-In the consolation event the winner will get 3 points and the runner-up 2 points.
+If there are more than 12 entrants, for the qualifying groups 1 for the top two qualifiers, for the final 4 for first down to 1 for fourth place.
+In the consolation event the winner will get 2 points and the runner-up 1 point.

 In a one point tournament a normal win is worth one point, a gammon or backgammon two points.
 A normal loss gets half a point, losing a backgammon or gammon gets no points.